2002 Marib airstrike: Abu Ali al-Harithi

-A breakthrough in the search came in August 2002, when an al-Qaeda plot to attack the local US embassy was foiled after two Islamists handling explosives had accidentally detonated them in a Sanaa apartment.
+A breakthrough in the search came in August 2002, when an al-Qaeda plot to attack the local US embassy was foiled after two Islamists handling explosives accidentally detonated them in a Sanaa apartment.
 Yemeni and US authorities collaborated in the subsequent investigation and the interrogation of the apartment owner, which "regained the initiative" in the search for Harithi.
 Further advances were made in late October 2002 upon the arrest of Abdul Rahim al-Nashiri, the alleged mastermind of the Cole bombing, in the United Arab Emirates, where interrogators were able to listen to phone calls between him and Harithi.
 Harithi had kept on him up to five phones during his time on the run, each suspected to have been equipped with multiple SIM cards to throw off spies.
 From there, NSA agents gathered a partial list of phone numbers used by Harithi and set up a system which would sound an alarm at their headquarters in Fort Meade, Maryland, if one of his recorded numbers was ever in use.

-By this time, Harithi and his bodyguards were believed to be residing in Yemen's portion of the Rub al Khali desert, constantly shifting locations while utilizing different vehicles and paying local Bedouins to navigate for them.
-Yemeni security forces and US Special Forces contingents, such as the 5th Special Forces Group, had been searching for Harithi on the ground for months, while US Air Force U-2 planes and CIA Predator's patrolled the airspace.
-In at least two instances, US forces were preparing to launch a drone strike before Yemeni agents informed them that they were mistakenly targeting civilian Bedouins.
+By the time of October, Harithi and his bodyguards were believed to be residing in Yemen's portion of the Rub al Khali desert, constantly shifting locations while utilizing different vehicles and paying local Bedouins to navigate for them.
+Saudi Arabian license plates were later found on the vehicle he was killed in, suggesting to investigators he had been crossing the border between Yemen and Saudi Arabia.
+Both Yemeni and American special forces contingents, such as the 5th Special Forces Group, had been searching for Harithi on the ground for months, while US Air Force U-2 planes and CIA Predator's patrolled the airspace.
+In at least two instances, US forces were preparing to launch a drone strike before Yemeni agents informed them they were mistakenly targeting civilian Bedouins.

 Kamal Derwish

-Separately, by mid-2002 US authorities had launched an international manhunt to locate Kamal Derwish, a naturalized US citizen of Yemeni descent who was believed to the ringleader the Lackawanna Six, a group of Yemeni Americans charged with materially supporting al-Qaeda and attending a training camp in Afghanistan.
-Derwish was placed on the FBI's most-wanted list, and was believed by authorities and officials to be hiding in Yemen along with fellow Lackawanna Six associate, Jaber Elbaneh.
-At the time of the arrests in September 2002, Derwish was viewed as the most important member of the group.
-He was not included in the indictment for the Six and was not publicly discussed by authorities, being referred to in court documents only as "uncharged co-conspirator A." FBI agents were deployed to Yemen later in the month in order to apprehend him and Elbaneh.
-Some officials suspected that Derwish had been in contact with Harithi.
+Separately, by mid-2002, American authorities had launched an international manhunt to locate Kamal Derwish, a naturalized US citizen of Yemeni descent who was believed to be the ringleader of the Lackawanna Six, an alleged sleeper cell of Yemeni Americans charged with giving material support to al-Qaeda.
+Derwish was reportedly a "card carrying member of Al Qaeda" who radicalized the six men and recruited them to attend a training camp in Afghanistan in 2001.
+At the time of the arrest of the Lackawanna Six in September 2002, Derwish was referred to as an unindicted co-conspirator in the case.
+Later in the month, officials voiced belief he was hiding in Yemen, possibly in contact with Harithi.
+The possibility of killing Derwish was secretly discussed and approved within the government prior to the strike.